gemstone/root-dev/docs/AddLibrarySteps.md

    2. Select "master branch / docs folder" under GitHub Pages Source
 8. From repo home page on GitHub, click on "environment" then click on "View deployment"
    1. Copy URL for repo's GitHub pages site, should be similar to https://gemstone.github.io/security/
-   2. Return to repo home page on GitHub and click the "Edit" button (will be to right of repo description, like ""Gemstone Security Library")
+   2. Return to repo home page on GitHub and click the "Edit" button (will be to right of repo description, like "Gemstone Security Library")
    3. Paste in GitHub pages URL under "Website" and click "Save"
 9. Add new repo's git URL to the [clone-all](https://github.com/gemstone/root-dev/blob/master/clone-commands.txt) script source